 Just like our smartphones, tablets, and laptops, the lithium-ion batteries found in these products are prone to defects.
 However, at the footrest of the popular 2015 “Hoverboards”, the “cheap” battery is a lot more dangerous.
 The Consumer Product Safety Commission (CPSC) conducted tests on models to determine the cause of the fires.
 This resulted in a massive recall of over half a million hoverboards.
 The issue has become so serious that major airlines have banned hover boards on board – U.S. Customs and Border Protection seized nearly 1,400 hoverboards in JFK alone last December.
 If you or someone you know has been injured while being around a hoverboard, contact a Sacramento personal injury attorney immediately.

 At least 99 incidents have been reported of battery packs overheating, sparking, smoking, catching fire and/or exploding.
-These incidents have lead to burns, injuries and property damage.
-Following the July, 2016 recall, The CPSC urges consumers to immediately stop using the following recalled products:
+These incidents have to lead to burns, injuries and property damage.
+Following the July 2016 recall, The CPSC urges consumers to immediately stop using the following recalled products:

 Depending on the above model, you will either receive a refund, repair or replacement.

 What makes hover boards so dangerous is not the product itself, but the batteries in them.
 To meet the high demand, brands are using cheaper components to lure shoppers in for a more affordable hands-free segway.
 The quality and consistency of these batteries are typically not as good as what is found in laptops and other consumer products.